16 Top-Rated Attractions & Things to Do in Fresno, CA

 1. Forestiere Underground Gardens

-An underground attraction located less than 10 miles northwest of downtown, this unique example of human engineering offers a cool activity in the summer.
-Construction of these underground gardens started in the early 1900s by Sicilian immigrant Baldassare Forestiere as he built patios, grottos, and intricate stonework by hand.
-After forty years of subterranean toil, Forestiere built a truly unique labyrinth of underground rooms, passageways, and planters for numerous fruit-bearing trees.
+Sicilian immigrant, Baldassare Forestiere, started constructing these underground gardens in early the 1900s.
+He built patios, grottos, and all the intricate stonework by hand.
+After 40 years of subterranean toil, Forestiere built a truly unique labyrinth of underground rooms, passageways, and planters for numerous fruit-bearing trees.

 Address: 5021 West Shaw Avenue, Fresno, California